Understanding the Many Dimensions of White Identity: Politics, Power, and Prejudice

 Karuna Center for Peacebuilding and Critical Connections are co-convening the discussion series “Understanding the Many Dimensions of White Identity: Politics, Power, and Prejudice,” to explore the history, prevalence, and resurgence of political action based in white identity.
 This series will examine how white identity has the power to shape violent movements, as well as the root causes, fears, and prejudices that allow white supremacist ideology to exist in its less visible dimensions.
 Speakers will analyze the manifestation of white supremacist ideology in recent elections and voting patterns, and the pervasiveness of hate speech in social media—while discussing means to address these trends, including by understanding our communities’ own role in either perpetuating or countering harmful systems and ideologies.
 People of all racial, ethnic, and national backgrounds are encouraged and welcomed to attend.
 Each event will also allow ample opportunity for discussion and dialogue with speakers and among attendees.
 This series is made possible through the generous support of the Community Foundation of Western Massachusetts.

-In February 2020, Professor Ashley Jardina (Duke University) will join us to discuss how white identity politics is shaping U.S. voting patterns and what this means for the upcoming presidential elections.
+We will discuss how white identity politics is shaping U.S. voting patterns and what this means for the upcoming presidential elections.

 White Supremacy and Social Media